Synopsis

 The objectives of the experiment are:

-ii) to obtain the nuclear spins of 85Rb and 87Rb
+ii) to obtain the nuclear spins of both isotopes, and make accurate measurements of the ground-state Landé g-factors

 The experiment will certainly enhance your understanding of atomic physics!
+It also lays the foundation for concepts at the heart of the emerging quantum technologies.

 Semiconductor Quantum Devices - Dr Adrian Ioenscu